sskyy/zeroQL/README.md

 # ZeroQL

-A graphQL inspired graph database query language.
+A straightforward graph data query language inspired by GraphQL, designed to meet the need for [Mars](http://github.com/sskyy/mars).

 ## Usage